mono/website/_posts/2016-11-29-mono-code-sharing.md

 (likely with a tasteful use of the `partial` modifier).

-One open issue is that Mono has historically used a single set of libraries that work across Linux, MacOS, Unix and Windows and they dynamically detect how to behave based on the platform.
-This is useful on scenarios where you want to bootstrap work in one platform by using another one, as the libraries are identical.
+One open issue is that Mono has historically used a single set of framework libraries (like mscorlib.dll, System.dll etc.) that work across Linux, MacOS, Unix and Windows and they dynamically detect how to behave based on the platform.
+This is useful on scenarios where you want to bootstrap work in one platform by using another one, as the framework libraries are identical.

 CoreFX takes a different approach, the libraries are tied to a particular platform flavor.